All Episodes

 Some journalist.

-Might have been, what's it Harwood?
+Might have been, was it Harwood?

 I don't remember.